neil-lindquist/neil-lindquist.github.io/cv.md

 Graduate Research Assistant - [Innovative Computing Laboratory](https://icl.utk.edu/) at the University of Tennesee under Dr. Jack Dongarra (July 2019 through the present)
 * Experimenting with use of a mix of double and single floating point precision in GMRES, a sparse, iterative linear solver.
-* Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for the SLATE distributed, dense linear algebra library.
+* Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for SLATE, a distributed, GPU-accelerated, dense linear algebra library.

 Graduate Research Assistant - [Global Computing Laboratory](https://globalcomputing.group/) at the University of Tennesee under Dr. Michela Taufer (August 2019 through February 2020)
 * Contributed to a machine learning based workflow for classification of protein structural properties from XFEL diffraction patterns.